8ft0/study-guide/docs/DevOps/scenarios/Design a CICD Pipeline.md

-# Scenario 1: Design a CI/CD Pipeline
+# Design a CI/CD Pipeline

 **Task:** Design a CI/CD pipeline for deploying a microservices application to a Kubernetes cluster.